jokeofweek/jokeofweek.github.io/_posts/2020-05-26-merkle_trees.markdown

 ![Image describing a Merkle tree with the nodes pruned along the paths which are not needed.](/assets/images/merkle/pruned.svg){:class="centered-image" width="300px"}

 While this may seem like a small victory in this example, consider the benefits at scale.
-The nodes `C1` and `C2` could potentially be entire subtrees eliminated from calculation.
+Since we had stored the result of computing `C5` when we first built the Merkle tree, we now can just use that checksum directly.
+We no longer need to consider the `C1` and `C2` nodes (which could actually be large subtrees) as part of our verification.

 To summarize, Merkle trees allow you to download just a partial set of the files and still perform verification as if you had the entire data set by requiring only a small number of related checksums.